Posted in

 And given that the drive from Essex took more than three hours, she’s probably right.

 So we’re checked in to the Premier Inn Southampton West Quay.
 We’ve stayed here before and it’s still nothing special.
-The beds are decent however, which is a bonus seeing as hotel rooms in the city are trading for £140+ tonight.
+The beds are decent however, which is a bonus seeing as hotel rooms in the city are selling for £140+ tonight.
+I have to admit that the Moxy Southampton next door is much nicer – but it’s also much more expensive.

 After parking in the West Quay car park (£5 per night – bargain) and checking in, we head over to the shopping centre for some dinner.
 Lin says the cocktails are good at Bill’s so we manage to snag a table on what seems to be a very busy Saturday night.